 A breakthrough came when it was agreed that the real areas of concern had to do with health, safety, and the environment.
 What was needed, therefore, was standards that defined the essential requirements for health, safety, and the environment that would be acceptable for use anywhere within the EC.

-Under this “new approach,” to market a product, it would be necessary to demonstrate that the product met all of the essential requirements.
+Under this “new approach,” to market a product, it would be necessary to demonstrate that the product met all the essential requirements.
 How this would be done would depend on the product.
-For every class of product, the EC established a ranking of methods by which a product could be considered to be acceptable, from a manufacturer’s self-declaration of conformity through 100% product testing.
+For every class of product, the EC established a ranking of methods by which a product could be considered acceptable, from a manufacturer’s self-declaration of conformity through 100% product testing.

 Among other methods, this included demonstrating that the design of a product met requirements and that the manufacturing system gave assurance that it would be produced according to the design.
 One method for demonstrating the latter was if the system met the appropriate ISO 9000 standard.